-- Families who maintain residency in British Columbia are welcome to register.
+- Families who meet the requirements for "ordinarily residency" in British Columbia are welcome to register.

 Do you provide opportunities for my child to meet other students in Apex?

-- Weekly classes which focus on Physical Health, Social-Emotional Health and STEAM (Science, Technology, Engineering, Arts, Math) are planned for 2022-23.
+- Our plan for 2023-24 is to have weekly classes which focus on Physical Health, Social-Emotional Health and STEAM (Science, Technology, Engineering, Arts, Math).

 - Students are put in age groupings for these classes.